One Liner Review:

-This is a fun thrill ride. the storyline about a terrorist in the skies is pretty straight forward. an air marshall receives a text, mid-flight, from a killer who is making threats.
-The killer says that he will murder a new person every twenty minutes unless a sum of money isn’t put into his account. the air marshall, bill marks, must now try multiple ways of figuring out who the killer is, while also preventing him from making good on his threat. the movie plays out like clue meets murder on the orient express.
-The killer is on board the plane, and there’s no escape. it’s just a matter of whether or not marks can find him. the result is a hell of a mystery, loaded up with suspects and twists.
+This is a fun thrill ride.
+The storyline about a terrorist in the skies is pretty straight forward.
+A U.S. Air Marshall receives a text, mid-flight, from a killer who is making threats.
+The killer says that he will murder a new person every twenty minutes unless a sum of money is put into his account.
+The Air Marshall, Bill Marks, must now try multiple ways of figuring out who the killer is, while also preventing him from making good on his threat.
+The movie plays out like Clue meets Murder on the Orient Express.
+The killer is on board the plane, and there’s no escape.
+It’s just a matter of whether or not Marks can find him.
+The result is a hell of a mystery, loaded up with suspects and twists.
 It works on a first viewing, as a movie that keeps you guessing and searching for clues.
 The result is a lot of fun.

-once on board the plane, marks ends up sitting next to the guy who gave him a hard time on the security line until a woman asks to switch seats. this is jen summers (played by the ever-talented julianne moore.) she wants a window seat and gets the guy next to marks to change with her. that’s when she and marks start to engage in some conversation about his daughter and the ribbon he holds in his hand. marks is uncomfortable with flight takeoff (which is a little ridiculous for an air marshall who flies all the time, for a living.)
+Once on board the plane, Marks ends up sitting next to the guy who gave him a hard time on the security line until a woman asks to switch seats. this is Jen Summers (played by the ever-talented Julianne Moore.)
+She wants a window seat and gets the guy next to marks to change with her.
+That’s when she and Marks start to engage in some conversation about his daughter and the ribbon he holds in his hand.
+Marks is uncomfortable with flight takeoff (which is a little ridiculous for an Air Marshall who flies all the time.)

-it isn’t long before the threats start popping up on marks’ cell phone. somebody is out there, claiming to be one of the passengers, and saying that he will kill somebody on board the plane every twenty minutes unless one hundred fifty million dollars is transferred to a certain bank account. marks quickly springs into action, getting the other air marshal on board the plane to meet him in the back. things turn sour, and the two of them come to blows. it turns out there was more to this other air marshal than we knew.
+It isn’t long before the threats start popping up on Marks’ cell phone.
+Somebody is out there, claiming to be one of the passengers, and saying that he will kill a passenger on board the plane every twenty minutes unless one hundred fifty million dollars is transferred to a certain bank account.
+Marks quickly springs into action, getting the other Air Marshal on board the plane to meet him in the back.
+Things turn sour, and the two of them come to blows.
+It turns out there was more to this other Air Marshal than we knew.

 soon marks is trying every plan he can think of to flush the killer out. first it’s getting some help from people who will circle the passengers on a camera screen that are using their cell phones, right at the moment when marks texts the killer. when that doesn’t work, the next idea is to upload a virus onto the killer’s phone that will make a ringing sound when marks sends him a photo. once the sound goes off, marks will know who the killer is. none of these ideas work out.